How to draw a Diya in 4 easy steps with FREE printable guide!

 Happy Diwali friends!
-Today’s post is a quick one, it shows you how to draw a Diya step by step with an easy printable guide for you to refer to!
+Today’s post is a quick one, it shows you How to Draw a Diya step by step with an easy printable guide for you to refer to!

 Diwali (also called Deepavali) is one of the biggest and auspicious festivals celebrated by Hindus all around the globe.
 This festival of lights signifies peace and joy, the victory of good over evil, and light over darkness every day.
-As per the Lunar calendar, this year the festival of Diwali falls on Thursday, November 4, 2021.

 It is a festival of great importance for people from India, Trinidad, Guyana, Nepal, Bangladesh, Myanmar, Pakistan, Sri Lanka, and many other countries!

-How to draw a Diya:
+How to draw a Diya tutorial

 A Diya is a clay oil lamp that is traditionally lit for Diwali.
 You can draw these to make a handmade card of your own, a bookmark, or to decorate your house!